 Diana Zaiffdeen...
-Muscular dystrophy.
+He suffered from Muscular Dystrophy.
 That part about Eric's name is correct.
 He was a Williams.
 I knew him and his family who lived along Bonne Aventure Road, but I don't remember their names.
 (45d) Cokey & Prakash.....The next house belonged to another member of the Sawh family.
 Among them there were two family members who I remember.

 The first was Cokey.
-He was well known for his role in the St. Johns Ambulance brigade.
+He was well known for his role in the St. Johns Ambulance Brigade.
 He led their parade every year through the streets of Gasparillo.
 He seemed to be very proud of his St. Johns Brigade uniform.